brikis98/yevgeniy-brikman-homepage/_posts/2024-01-27-the-gods-themselves.md

 ## The good

-- Super interesting, mind-bending sci-fi ideas: parallel universes with slightly different laws of physics, matter exchange, unique alien species, life on the moon, momentum transfer, and more.
+- Fascinating, mind-bending sci-fi ideas: parallel universes with slightly different laws of physics, matter exchange, unique alien species, life on the moon, momentum transfer, and more.

-- The plot makes great use of the sci fi concepts and takes them in really interesting, unexpected directions.
+- The plot makes great use of the sci-fi concepts and takes them in intriguing, unexpected directions.

-- Finally, a sci fi book with a unique alien species that isn't just "humans but green."
+- Finally, a sci-fi book with a unique alien species that isn't just "humans but green."
 The aliens in this one come in "soft" and "hard" forms, where the soft forms are able to change their shapes and mold/expand, and come in three "sexes": rationals, emotionals, and parentals.

 ## The not so good